Junior Bergen: Professional career

+San Francisco 49ers

 Bergen was selected by the San Francisco 49ers with the 252nd overall pick in the seventh round of the 2025 NFL draft.
 Though he was listed as a wide receiver in the draft, according to the head coach of the 49ers Kyle Shanahan, the team intends to have him play as a return specialist.
 On May 9, Bergen signed a four-year contract with the 49ers worth $4.3 million.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+On January 20, 2026, Bergen signed a reserve/futures contract with San Francisco.
+On August 12, Bergen was waived by the 49ers.

+New York Jets

+On August 19, 2026, Bergen was signed by the New York Jets.
+He was waived on August 30.